KN2C2D/2d-game-runner/README.md

 ### Instructions

-Game Tools are designed for two ways of running; Running on local computer and Running on multiple remote servers.
+Game Runner are designed for two ways of running; Running on local computer and Running on multiple remote servers.

 You can add new games while other games are running.

-Game Tools also contain kill scripts.
+Game Runner also contain kill scripts.

 #### Instructions for running on local PC

 1. Put each team's binaries in a folder with their name under teams folder.
-Default path for teams folder is `GAME_TOOLS_FOLDER/teams` but can be changed.
+Default path for teams folder is `GAME_RUNNER_FOLDER/teams` but can be changed.
 (Format of teams binaries is described below)

-2. Add Games in Games.txt file in root folder of Game Tools.
+2. Add Games in Games.txt file in data folder in root folder of Game Tools.

    Each line of Games.txt should contain exactly one game in the following format.